 Four of the 11 mice with lesions consistent with GvHD had atypical lymphocytes unrelated to the GvHD that were positive for EBERs by ISH (Table 3).21,32,36 Specifically, depending on the tissue, 75% to 90% of the B cells populating 4 of the 5 cases with either polymorphic or monomorphic PTLD had a strong EBER signal.
 In the lungs of the 3 mice with small, focal features of polymorphic PTLD, most PAX5-expressing cells also showed a strong signal for EBER.

 Two of the 11 mice with minimal or extensive tissue lesions consistent with GvHD also had a monomorphic PTLD containing a large B-cell lymphoma.
 The lymphoma of both mice involved the spleen, liver, lymph nodes and 1 of the 2 lymphomas also involved the spinal cord and the PDX implantation site.
 One of 2 mice with monomorphic PTLD had a large B-cell lymphoma with anaplastic features that was positive for PAX5 and EBV (Figures 12–15).
-Clonality was assessed by evaluating KAPPA and LAMBDA immunoglobulin light chain expression.
-This particular lymphoma was negative by ISH for both KAPPA and LAMBDA light chain production, which is indicative of a clonal lymphoma.
+Clonality was assessed by evaluating kappa and lambda immunoglobulin light chain expression.
+This particular lymphoma was negative by ISH for both kappa and lambda light chain production, which is indicative of a clonal lymphoma.
 The second, monomorphic large B-cell lymphoma (Figure 16), arising in a different mouse, was PAX5 positive but negative for EBV.
-However, clonality was also assessed by ISH for KAPPA (Figure 17) and LAMBDA (Figure 18).
-The EBV-negative lymphoma was LAMBDA restricted by ISH, with a KAPPA:LAMBDA ratio of 1:12 by visual assessment.
+However, clonality was also assessed by ISH for kappa (Figure 17) and lambda (Figure 18).
+The EBV-negative lymphoma was lambda restricted by ISH, with a kappa:lambda ratio of 1:12 by visual assessment.
 Additionally, 3 of the 11 mice with GvHD also had lesions that were consistent with an EBV-positive polymorphic PTLD.
-One of the 3 mice had ISH light chain restriction with a KAPPA:LAMBDA ratio of 8:1.
-The KAPPA:LAMBDA ratio of the other 2 mice approximated the standard human 2:1 ratio as determined by visual assessment.
+One of the 3 mice had ISH light chain restriction with a kappa:lambda ratio of 8:1.
+The kappa:lambda ratio of the other 2 mice approximated the standard human 2:1 ratio as determined by visual assessment.

 The 4 mice with EBV-positive PTLDs had multiple lung and splenic foci composed of mixed populations of mature and immunoblastic lymphocytes and plasma cells that varied in their proportion of CD3, CD4H, CD8H, PAX5, CD79aH, and EBERs signals.
 Some of the cells had atypical, large vesicular nuclei with prominent nucleoli.
 One of these 4 EBV-positive mice had combinations of lymphocytes and extranodal plasma cells throughout its lungs and spleen.
 There were numerous, localized, small lymphocytes with occasional atypical immunoblastic features.
 Additionally, 2 of the 4 EBV-positive mice had multiple pulmonary nodules with features of polymorphic PTLD, again characterized by heterogeneous populations of both plasma cells, and small to intermediate-sized lymphocytes with occasional immunoblastic and atypical morphology.
 The fourth EBV-positive mouse had a monomorphic PTLD consisting of multiple nodules, characterized as a large B-cell lymphoma with anaplastic cells.
 This lymphoma also involved the spleen, liver, lymph nodes, and implantation site, with extension and invasion into the vertebrae and spinal cord.
 A fifth mouse had an EBV-negative monomorphic PTLD with histopathology that was comparable to the EBV-positive large B-cell lymphoma.
 There was also involvement of the spleen, the liver, and an abdominal lymph node.
 The polymorphic and monomorphic PTLDs expressed PAX5, CD79aH, and IRF4, which is consistent with a B-cell origin.
 A few CD3+ T cells were scattered throughout the lymphoma.